-Paragons / Afterimages – the pair of terms refers to correlations between images, but also to their production, where reference is made to already existing images.
-In the art academies and schools of applied arts in the 19th and early 20th century, photographs served as models or paragons and served as their individual didactic type of image.
-Photographic reference material was an important aid in the creative practice of aspiring artists; and in the course of their use, afterimages were created in art classes: paintings, sculptures, drawings and graphics.
+“Paragons/Afterimages” – this conceptual coupling refers both to correlations between images and to the production of images that refer back to pre-existing models and archetypes.
+In the art academies and schools of applied arts in the 19th and early 20th centuries, photographs served as “models” or “paragons” and functioned as an independent and didactic class of images in their own right.
+Photographic reference material was an important resource in the creative practice of aspiring artists, and their use led to the creation of “afterimages” in art classes: paintings, sculptures, drawings and graphic.

-The archives of the Berlin University of the Arts have preserved a valuable photographic teaching collection that dates back to the 1850s and had already been created at the predecessor institutions, the Berlin Royal Art Academy and the School of Decorative Arts.
-With approximately 25.000 individual photographic prints, and additional bundles and albums, this collection is unique in Germany.
-Hardly noticed for a long time, it has in recent years been archivally and scientifically reviewed.
-This collection is presented for the first time with the exhibition.
+The archives of the Berlin University of the Arts have preserved a valuable collection of photographic images used as teaching aids that dates back to the 1850s, having originally been established by the university’s predecessor institutions, the Royal Prussian Academy of the Arts and the School of Applied Arts, then part of the Kunstgewerbemuseum.
+With approximately 25,000 individual photographic prints and additional bundles and albums, the collection is unique in Germany.
+For a long time largely ignored, in recent years it has been more thoroughly catalogued and researched, and is now being presented for the first time in this exhibition.

-The most common pictorial motifs include art reproductions, landscapes, nature studies of water, clouds, trees, plants, rocks etc., architecture, still lifes, portraits, genre scenes as well as tableaux vivants, nudes and animal studies, oriental and historical representations.
-The original studies – distributed in France as études d’après nature – are by well-known European and American photographers.
+The most common pictorial genres and motifs include reproductions of artworks, landscapes, nature studies of water, clouds, trees, plants, rocks and the like, architectural scenes, still lifes, portraits, genre scenes and tableaux vivants, nudes and animal studies, along with Oriental and historical representations.
+The original studies – distributed in France as études d’après nature – are made by well-known European and American photographers.

-Photographers: Fratelli Alinari, Ottomar Anschütz, Karl Blossfeldt, Adolphe Braun, Eugène Cuvelier, Georg Maria Eckert, Constantin Famin, Wilhelm von Gloeden, Albert Renger Patzsch, Jakob August Lorent, Gustave le Gray, James Robertson, Henry Peach Robinson, F. Albert Schwartz, Giorgio Sommer, Carleton Watkins et.al..
+Photographers include: Fratelli Alinari, Ottomar Anschütz, Karl Blossfeldt, Adolphe Braun, Eugène Cuvelier, Georg Maria Eckert, Constantin Famin, Wilhelm von Gloeden, Albert Renger Patzsch, Jakob August Lorent, Gustave le Gray, James Robertson, Henry Peach Robinson, F. Albert Schwartz, Giorgio Sommer and Carleton Watkins.

-A special exhibition of the photography collection of the Münchner Stadtmuseum and the Kunstbibliothek – Staatliche Museen zu Berlin in cooperation with the Universität der Künste Berlin
+A special exhibition of the photography collection of the Münchner Stadtmuseum and of the Kunstbibliothek, Staatliche Museen zu Berlin in collaboration with the Universität der Künste Berlin.

 U-Bahn: Kurfürstendamm, Zoologischer Garten